Coldcard/firmware/misc/gpu/README.md

 - command 0x01 - 'getversion' ... return 1 byte, and doesn't include length prefix byte
 - memory read only works from flash, some parts of SRAM... not IO registers
 - undocumented need for N-1 as length in read/write commands
+- flash writes need to be 256-aligned, or else they do nothing and don't fail

 ## Resource Sharing